alt-romes/linear-core/popl_response.md

 See **Change list**.

-> 330, Explain the rationale for the choice of superscript and subscript on the linear calculus dubber LinearCore.
+> 330, Explain the rationale for the choice of superscript and subscript on the linear calculus dubbed LinearCore.

-[TODO]
+[TODO] Inspirado pelo LH

 > 345, The phrase "can be readily applied to other non-strict languages" is rather a moot point, because in practical terms the only such language is Haskell.
 I'd suggest rephrasing along the lines of my first comment about line 107.

-We agree this is a better positioning of the work and will revise accordingly.
+We agree this is a better positioning of the work (thanks!) and will revise accordingly.

 > 927, Explain why "gets struck" is an appropriate way to deal with a bad use of a linear variable, e.g. that this is a standard semantic way of dealing with badly-formed terms, such as trying to add two values that are not numbers.